mne-tools/mne-lsl/README.md

 Add "scripts" directory to PATH environment variable for convenient access to commonly used scripts.

 ## For Windows users, increase timer resolution
 The default timer resolution in some Windows versions is 16 ms, which can limit the precision of timings.
-It is strongly recommended to run the following tool and set the resolution to 1 ms or lower:
+It is recommended to run the following tool and set the resolution to 1 ms or lower:
 [https://vvvv.org/contribution/windows-system-timer-tool](https://vvvv.org/contribution/windows-system-timer-tool)